auroramariatumminello/NLP-authorship-attribution/README.md

-# Authorship attribution tutorial
+# Authorship attribution

-This tutorial shows an example use of the Naive Bayes algorithm.
-The system is trained on five texts by four authors: Austen, Kipling, Carroll and Grahame.
-It is then required to guess the author of an additional text (which -- spoiler alert -- is Jane Austen's *Emma*).
+This repository shows how it is possible to discover the author of a text book, given a list of authors among which we can choose.
+It may be resused for plagiarism detection or to discover the author of messages, by changing the list of authors and the directory with txt documents necessary for the training phase.

+The model will try to guess the true author of the text you choose (or some random ones the model has never seen taken from the directory of predownloaded books).

 ## Requirements

-You'll need the docopt package to run the code from the terminal.
-If you need to install it on your system, do:

-    sudo pip3 install docopt
+It is suggested to create a

 ## Run the code